A data management system for machine learning research of tokamak: System design

 \subsection{Concatenating buffer design}

 Another way to handle variable-length time sequence data is concatenating, which is also supported by our data management system engine.
-Fig. \ref{fig:Buffer} shows a concatenating buffer to input M equal length sequences to feed to the model in our engine.
+Fig. \ref{fig:Buffer} shows the concatenating buffer design.
+In Fig. \ref{fig:Buffer}, a concatenating buffer to output M equal length sequences to feed to the ML model.
 The sequences come from different shots.
 Firstly, we need to set a time step $\delta$, before using the concatenating buffer. $\delta$ is the minimum time-dependent length.
-For example,the time-dependent length in disruption research is always set to \textasciitilde 100$ms$ \citep{kates-harbeck2019be}.
-Before shots are fed to the buffer, they are cut into multiples of $\delta$ steps at the beginning.
-Whenever a shot finishes in the buffer (e.g., the blue shot in Fig. \ref{fig:Buffer}), a new shot (red) is loaded.
+For example, the time-dependent length in disruption research is always set to $\sim0.1$ s \cite{kates-harbeck2019be}.
+In the buffer, shot sequences are cut into multiples of $\delta$ chunks at the beginning.
+Whenever a shot finishes processing (e.g., the blue shot in Fig. \ref{fig:Buffer}), a new shot (red) is loaded.
+The chunks that are successive in the shot must also be successively generated mini-batches such that the ML model's internal state can be passed correctly.
+In the concatenating buffer, shot data is not read all at once but is read asynchronously by calling the data reading engine.
+In practice, there is a data maintenance process that ensures that there is always enough data in the buffer.
+The concatenating buffer can be regarded as a window that moves through the discharge sequence group.
 The buffer allows the training of shots of different lengths in batches.
-Shot acquisition calls the parallel data obtaining process.

-The concatenating buffer data input and the bucketing data input are suitable for different model training.
-For example, suppose the entire tokamak discharge modeling is research \citep{wan2021}.
+The concatenating buffer data input and the bucketing generator data input are suitable for different ML models training.
+For example, suppose the entire tokamak discharge modeling is the target of ML research \cite{wan2021}.
 In that case, the bucketing method is a good choice.
-The concatenating buffer is a general option if the model is to study local time dependencies (like disruption prediction).
-On the other hand, if the model does not require time-dependent, the easily slicing approach is more common.
+The concatenating buffer is a general option if the ML model is to study local time dependencies (like disruption prediction).
+On the other hand, if the ML model does not require time-dependent, the easily slicing approach is more common.